abdulwaheed76/practices/README.md

     1. **0 stoUnderstanding** - same for sto
     1. **0 sketch/wrf** - very quick creating sketch with digital pencil or wireframing tool
     1. **0 scenarios** - scenarios, cases e.g `z` happens if `x` is done in a `y` way.
-       The `x`, `y` & `z` will be written in `-test` projects as .md file and later when iBK is done, this md file is renamed to .ts executable test file.
+       The `x`, `y` & `z` will be written in `-test` projects as .md file and later iBK will be done via this .md file by renaming it to .ts executable test file.
     1. **0 wbs** - work break down structure having tasks, sub tasks and their estimates of next level.
 E.g level 1 in this case (listed bellow).
        Here, the estimated proposed time will be added to all the